dober-man/xc-re-vk8s/3-deployments.md

 * Pods are ephemeral and can be replaced at any time without issues (e.g., web servers serving static content, microservices without data persistence).
 * There's no need for persistent storage or storage can be shared across pods using something like a shared volume.

-With Deployments you will need to do more manual stitching of the various components.
+Deployments require a more fundamental understanding of the various components of a K8s environment and will require more manual stitching of the various components than deploying via workloads.

-The test container/image used in this setup is a public nginx container that runs unpriviledged.
-This is necessary per the restrictions when deploying on XC Regional Edges.
-The sample container will natively start on a high port (8080) that does not require root to bind to.

 **Imperative Deployment and Expose Service**
 Using the downloaded kubeconfig file from earlier, imperatively create a deployment named nginx-imper and expose.